 Now that two COVID-19 vaccines are being administered around the globe, families are already wondering what's next.
 Namely: when will my kids be able to become vaccinated?

-"While the overall burden of COVID may be lower among children, preventable infections, hospitalization, and long-term sequelae and deaths are an important public health problem," Sara Oliver, a medical officer with the CDC, said this week.
+"While the overall burden of COVID may be lower among children, preventable infections, hospitalization, and long-term sequelae and deaths are an important public health problem," Sara Oliver, a medical officer with the CDC, said in January.
 "Clinical trials to evaluate safety and immunogenicity of COVID vaccines in children are essential."

 Do Children Even Need a COVID Vaccine?